Recently, I’ve been reading the dissertations of my friends with doctorates, and am posting my favorite parts.

 This topic comes from my friend Alison’s paper.

-She introduced me to the term “narcistic pedagogy” which beautifully describes something we’ve probably all seen (and perhaps been guilty of):
+She introduced me to the term “narcissistic pedagogy” which beautifully describes something we’ve probably all seen (and perhaps been guilty of):

 Narcissistic pedagogy disproportionately centers on the needs of the teacher.

 When teachers choose direct instruction every time because they’re comfortable with it – that’s narcissistic pedagogy.
-This is the main thrust of Alison’s work: there’s a danger of choosing instructional strategies based on teacher comfort rather than student needs.
+This is the main thrust of Alison’s work: we should not choose instructional strategies based on teacher comfort, but rather students’ needs.